emedware/flat-diamond/README.md

     }
 ```

+### When we are writing the class

-When constructing, the function `constructedObject` helps you retrieve the actual instance being constructed - this is the one you want to refer to.
+When constructing a class who inherit (directly or indirectly) a `Diamond`, the function `constructedObject` helps you retrieve the actual instance being constructed - this is the one you want to refer to.

 ```ts
 import D, { constructedObject } from 'flat-diamond'